 Most Chicken Soups involve real comfort with soft flavors, but Tom Kha Gai soup recipe is a real step apart thanks to a real dose of lime juice and layers of herb flavors in it’s soul.

-Ingredients and substitutions for the best Tom Kha Gai - Thai Chicken Soup
+Ingredients and substitutions for the best Tom Kha Gai

-- Kaffir lime leaves: So much of Tm Kha Gai flavor comes from these small leaves that will hit you with their fragrance when you remove the stems.
+- Kaffir lime leaves: So much of Tom Kha Gai flavor comes from these small leaves that will hit you with their fragrance when you remove the stems.
 Fresh is best here, though dry leaves will also work.
 You should be able too source these from Asian supermarkets.
 If you cannot source Kaffir lime leaves, simply substitute with 1 teaspoon lime zest.

 - Mushrooms: Any mushrooms you have on hand work here, with Oysters or even dried mushrooms working.